AnggaR96s/Reforestation/README.md

-## What do you call a cow on a trampoline?
-A milk shake!
+## Why can't a bicycle stand on its own?
+It's two-tired.